How can you define invoice automation success when your are just starting to explore your options?

 When starting your project to automate AP there are a number of things we would recommend any organisation does.

 What are your organisations goals?

-We have mentioned in other posts the importance of actually understanding wider business drivers.
+We have mentioned before the importance of actually understanding wider business drivers.

 This means that you should be able to effectively define what a successful project will deliver.